Friday, October 31, 2014

 Downtown Transylvania

 Brasov now.
-City view with the huge Black Church
+City view with the huge Black Church and Mt Tampa, black & sultry behind

 Brasov then.
-Great signage of the medieval city
+Great signage of the medieval city & note the interesting city emblem (top right)

-Brasov was settled by Transylvanian Saxons in 1141 who had, by the 13th c, developed extensive and profitable craft and trade routes rather than scary stories or vampires.
+Brasov was settled by Transylvanian Saxons in 1141 who had, by the 13th c, developed extensive and profitable craft and trade routes rather than scary stories of vampires.
 In hindsight, this would have been even more profitable and perhaps helped to keep invaders away.
 To secure vast fortunes and protect citizens’ livelihoods however, massive city walls, 12m high and 2 m thick, were constructed around the city.
 Towers were erected by various craftsman guilds at pre-determined points along this wall.
 Craftsman, including weavers & artists, obviously had a secondary career in defence (a challenging thought indeed).
 Today, a few remaining elements of this old town exist in complete harmony with a surrounding busy, and rather trendy, modern city.

 There was a little tourist action happening in the town square when we arrived

 We tourists were lucky the rain held off until the late afternoon.
 This gave us the chance to get into our hotel without getting wet, do the rounds of the old city on a walking tour with Claudia (not wwg – walking with George) and have lunch in the main city square at one of the many open air Saturday market stalls.
 We had the local version of hotdogs – wiener rolls, served by a youth who definitely needed to try another industry for work.
 After a little rest to let the sausages settle, we did our own walking tour, ending with a quick visit to the Ethnographic Museum.
 This small space was packed with a brief overview of traditional textile manufacture methods and stunning embroidered regional costumes.
+Anyone interested in the Romanian textiles we saw, follow this link: Textile Tourist Romania.

 Walking medieval city walls